 Sitting upright or laying down flat I start with 3 deep slow breaths and continue my breathing in through the nose, blowing slowly out through my mouth with relaxed lips.
 I start focusing on my feet, I move them around, scrunch up my toes and then relax them.
 I move my focus to my calves, my thighs, tensing and relaxing the muscles, and slowly scan the rest of my body releasing any tension through breathing.
 I take two or three breaths for each extremity and a few extra breaths for my stomach and heart, for my core.
 This is known as Body Scan meditation and it promotes calmness, relaxation, and more peaceful sleep.
 Depending on how tired I am, I might dedicate 5 to 10 minutes to this meditation.

-Back to the meditation… Whatever time you spend watching TV or scrolling through social media, take 5min from there for yourself, for your peace of mind, for your clarity, calmness and relaxation.
-You don’t need to be in the middle of a life storm to reap the benefits of a quieter mind that lets you see the real problems and the solutions.
+Yes.
+You have the time.
+Whatever time you spend watching TV or scrolling through social media, take 5min from there for yourself, for your peace of mind, for your clarity, calmness and relaxation.

 Just one minute of deep breathing has been proven to lower stress and relax the body.
 Try it now… do this just 5 times: inhale for 4 seconds, exhale for 8 seconds (or a little slower if that’s more natural to you).